MicroStrategy/rest-api-docs/docs/common-workflows/analytics/retrieve-sql-statements-and-query-details/retrieve-dataset-sql.md

 }
 ```

-Response Code: 200 (The SQL statement of the dossier instance's dataset is returned successfully.)
+Response Code: 200 (The SQL statement of the dashboard instance's dataset is returned successfully.)